IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/subtitling.md

 #### Development and Evaluation Data

-Participants are asked to automatically subtitle in German and/or Spanish three kinds of audio-visual documents, where the spoken language is always English, featuring different levels of complexity: *(1)* TED talks from the MuST-Cinema corpus, *2* Peloton physical training videos, and *(3)* ITV entertainment series.
+Participants are asked to automatically subtitle three kinds of audio-visual documents, where the spoken language is always English, featuring different levels of complexity: *(1)* TED talks from the MuST-Cinema corpus, *(2)* Peloton physical training videos, and *(3)* ITV entertainment series.

 Audio-visual documents of development and evaluation sets are and will be provided in MP4 format; subtitles of development sets are released in SRT (SubRip File Format) UTF-8 encoded files, the same format required for submissions.

 ⏳ *Data will be released in January*

-### 🆕 Subtitle Compression
+### 🔵 🆕 SUBTITLE COMPRESSION 🔵

 This year, we propose a new simplified sub-track where participants are asked to rephrase subtitles that are non-compliant with the reading speed constraint (> 21 cps) to make them compliant.
 In this sub-task, time boundaries do not have to be changed: only the text, in a given time span, has to be compressed when necessary.